OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 :::

 1. In *Configuration > Teams > Roles* click **Add custom role** and call it **Tenant project deployer**
-2. Set the description toÂ **Tenant project deployers can deploy releases on behalf of tenants**
+2. Set the description to **Tenant project deployers can deploy releases on behalf of tenants**
 3. Choose the following permissions:
  1. AccountView
  2. ArtifactView